SAP/luigi/docs/lifecycle.md

-## Overview
+## Lifecycle

-There are various parameters and functions available to Luigi pertaining the life cycle of listeners, navigation nodes and event data.
+There are various parameters and functions available to Luigi pertaining the lifecycle of listeners, navigation Nodes and Event data.

 Here is a code sample and a definition of the different parameters: